rtb7syl/face-kafka/README.md

 A Flask Webserver renders these "transformed" frames on localhost:5000.

 On a sidenote, the Face detection algorithm can either be dlib HOG or dlib CNN detectors , which can be provided as parameters.
-And, the Face recognotion algorithm is based on the Google FaceNet architecture.
+And, the Face recognition algorithm is based on the Google FaceNet architecture.

 ## Getting Started